Theatre Of Memories

 Why Do Men Sit On The Left And Women Sit On The Right?

 Take, for example, television.
-Have you ever noticed that during a pub scene on a TV show, the men seem to be constantly drinking pints or bottles of beer while women are drinking glasses of wine or a gin/vodka tonic?
+Have you ever noticed that in a pub scene on a TV show, the men seem to be constantly drinking pints or bottles of beer, while the women drink glasses of wine or a gin-and-vodka tonic?

 How often have you seen a man in a pub scene drinking a glass of wine and a woman drinking a beer?
 Some may say it’s down to taste, but surely not all the men in Coronation Street only drink beer while the women always order a glass of wine?

 Let’s turn our attention to the news.
-I know many people don’t watch the news on TV because it’s always depressing, but take ‘Breakfast’, the BBC early morning news programme.
+I know many people don’t watch the news on TV because it’s always depressing, but take ‘Breakfast’, the BBC’s early morning news programme.

-Why does the man always sit on the left of the screen and his co-presenter, a woman, always sit on the right?
+Why does the man always sit on the left of the screen, while his co-presenter, a woman, always sits on the right?
 Is it some kind of power struggle?
 Why can’t they occasionally swap positions?

 Charlie State and Naga Munchetty

-Charlie State and Naga Munchetty, Presenters of BBC’s Breakfast – He always sits on the left while she always sits on the right.
+Charlie State and Naga Munchetty, Presenters of the BBC’s Breakfast – He always sits on the left while she always sits on the right.
+Picture of my TV screen taken by me.

-Which leads me to why it always has to be a man and a woman when two people read the news on TV?
-‘Breakfast’ occasionally has two women presenting the show, but I’ve never seen them have two men present the show.
+This leads me to wonder why it always has to be a man and a woman when two people read the news on TV.
+‘Breakfast’ occasionally has two women presenting the show, but I’ve never seen it with two men.
 Why?
-Is it not acceptable to have two men present the news together?
+Is it not acceptable for two men to present the news together?

 It’s precisely the same over on ITV.
 The man sits on the left of the screen while the woman always sits on the right.

-Have you noticed that the male presenter seems to be a lot older (not you, Charlie) than the woman presenter?
+Have you noticed that the male presenter seems much older (not you, Charlie) than the woman presenter?
 Very rarely is it the other way around?
 Is there a reason for that?

 Let’s move on to driving.
-Yesterday, while waiting to cross the road, I counted the number of cars that drove past where a man and woman sat in the front of the vehicle.
+Yesterday, while waiting to cross the road, I counted the cars that drove past, where a man and woman were sitting in the front of the vehicle.
 Would you be surprised if I told you that it was the man who was driving in just about all of the cars?

-I’ve seen it when on holiday as well.
-Most of the time, it’s the man who drives a hire vehicle while the woman sits in the front passenger seat.
+I saw it while on holiday as well.
+The man usually drives a hired vehicle while the woman sits in the front passenger seat.

-It happens in our family all of the time.
-We go and collect my sister-in-law, and her husband and I can guarantee that my sister-in-law will sit in the back of the car while her husband will sit in the front passenger seat.
+It happens in our family all the time.
+We go to pick up my sister-in-law and her husband, and I can guarantee that my sister-in-law will sit in the back seat while her husband will sit in the front passenger seat.

-The same goes for my niece and her boyfriend.
-When they come down to visit us, he always does the driving regardless of whose car they are using.
+The same goes for my niece and her husband.
+When they come to visit us, he always drives, regardless of whose car they are using.

 Take two couples going off on a car journey together.
 Why do the men always sit together in the front while the two women sit in the back of the car?